-The Company complied at 31 December 2021, when the company liquidity was 85.23%.
+The Company complied at 30 June 2022, when the company liquidity was 84.14%.
 Liquidity is the amount of cash or receivables that the company possesses to ensure that it can readily meet any withdrawal of Secured Note funds or the mortgage operations of the company.
-As at 31 December 2021 the company held liquidity of \$6,235,490 which represented 85.23% of Notes on issue (this figure will vary over time).
+As at 30 June 2022 the company held liquidity of \$6,803,072 which represented 84.14% of Secured Notes on issue (this figure will vary over time).
 During these uncertain times, it has been decided to maintain this high level of liquidity to safeguard against unscheduled redemptions.
-NBFI currently have in excess of \$1 mil worth of pending loans in various stages of approval through to settlement.
-These, together with others in the pipeline, are expected settle during the second quarter this year.
+Given the tightening of credit by the Major Banks, we feel that the liquidity level will diminish in time with the increase in quality loans applications available to NBFISI.
+During the last quarter, we were conscious of the potential redemptions and therefore loan applications in the pipeline were put on hold.
+We are now comfortable to commence assessing appropriate loan applications as received.

 The company maintains a minimum of 12% liquidity and in the event that the company's liquidity nears 12%, the company will stop lending in order to increase its liquidity level.
 Alternatively, the company will seek unsecured loans from its shareholders to ensure that sufficient liquidity is maintained.
-The experience of the company has been that 12% liquidity is sufficient to cover the ongoing cash needs without relying on any increase in the level of Notes on issue.
+The experience of the company has been that 12% liquidity is sufficient to cover the ongoing cash needs without relying on any increase in the level of Secured Notes on issue.